 If you’re looking for one of the most cutest and rarest French Bulldogs, look no further than the Cream French Bulldog!
-The smallest of all Bulldog breeds, Cream French Bulldogs have adorable big eyes, large square-shaped broadheads, and short snouts just like the Chocolate French Bulldogs.
+The smallest of all Bulldog breeds, Cream French Bulldogs have adorable big eyes, large square-shaped broadheads, and short snouts just like the rare-colored Isabella French Bulldog.

 In this comprehensive guide, we’ll cover everything you need to know about the Cream Frenchies, including their personality and temperament, common health issues, grooming requirements, dietary needs, and price if you’re interested in adopting or buying one.
 Let’s get started!

 French Bulldog history

 The history of the French Bulldog is something of a mystery.
 Some believe that they descended from the English Bulldog, while others think they may be related to the British Pug.
 A popular theory is that they originated in Northern France and were favorite canines of Parisian dog admirers.

 The petite Frenchie only carry the Bulldog name because of their shared ancestry.